asasinmode/lolmode/champions/senna-souls.md

 By default I include: minions, lane camp (krugs / gromp) and 2 enemy champions.
 Below are more detailed explanations on how these are calculated.

+Soul from leashing red / blue buff is skipped.

-You can toggle between sides, whether to include scuttle crab and whether the Senna is farming or fasting.
+You can toggle between red and blue side, whether to include scuttle crab and whether the Senna is farming or fasting.

 ### waves